fair-data-collective/excel2rdf-site/docs/AutomaticWorkflow.md

 ├── vocabulary.ttl
 └── vocabulary.xlsx
 ```

-The key parts of this structure are following files:
+The most important files of this repository are:
 - `vocabulary.xlsx` is the Excel template for building controlled vocabulary that will serve as input for `xls2rdf` tool
 - `vocabulary.ttl` is the resulting file generated when running `xls2rdf` on `vocabulary.xlsx`
 - `xls2rdf` produces logs that are saved in `conversion.log` file